La Candelaria, Bogotá: History

-In the city, it grew to the north (Plaza de las Hierbas), south (Las Cruces) and west (San Victorino), leaving the Plaza Mayor and the Cathedral as the traditional center of the city and seat of the colonial and later republican powers.
-This is how the city was divided into four parishes during the 18th and 19th centuries: San Pedro, Nuestra Señora de las Nieves, San Victorino and Santa Bárbara.
-The Parish of San Pedro coincided with the current locality of La Candelaria, which in turn was made up of the el Príncipe, San Jorge, el Palacio and la Catedral. neighborhoods.
+The city expanded to the north (Plaza de las Hierbas), south (Las Cruces) and west (San Victorino), with the Plaza Mayor and the Cathedral remaining the traditional center and seat of colonial and later republican powers.
+During the 18th and 19th centuries, the city was divided into four parishes: San Pedro, Nuestra Señora de las Nieves, San Victorino and Santa Bárbara.
+The Parish of San Pedro included the area of the current locality of La Candelaria, which was composed of the neighborhoods of el Príncipe, San Jorge, El Palacio and La Catedral.

-Created the Special District of Bogotá in 1955 there was no major difference between the Center of Bogotá (or simply Bogotá in the speaking of that time) and the historic center.
-In the 1970s, la Candelaria corporation was created to rescue the historical heritage of the neighborhoods of La Catedral, La Concordia and La Candelaria.
+When the Special District of Bogotá was created in 1955, there was no significant distinction between the central area of Bogotá and the historic center.
+In the 1970s, the La Candelaria corporation was established to preserve the historical heritage of the neighborhoods of La Catedral, La Concordia and La Candelaria.

-Through Agreement 7 of December 4, 1974, the Council of Bogotá created the Minor Mayor's Office of La Candelaria, this would lead to its being recognized in 1991 as one of the 20 localities of the Capital District of Bogotá to elect its Local Administrative Board for the first time.
-(JAL).
+Through Agreement 7 of December 4, 1974, the Council of Bogotá established the Minor Mayor's Office of La Candelaria.
+This led to its recognition in 1991 as one of the 20 localities of the Capital District of Bogotá, with the first Local Administrative Board (JAL) elected.